uncatcrea/wp-appkit/README.md

 * An admin panel to configure your app
 * JSON web services to feed your app with WordPress content
 * A JavaScript engine to create app's themes
-* Sample themes to trigger your natural inclination to unbridled creativity
+* Starter themes to trigger your natural inclination to unbridled creativity

 WP-AppKit uses the [Cordova](http://cordova.apache.org/) technology for the app.
 It means that the app is developed with HTML, CSS and JavaScript but still can be distribued in app stores.